HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 # Switch comfiguration

-* port1-2 are connected to GPU0-1.
+* port 1-2 are connected to GPU0-1.

-* port3-7 are connected to CPU0-4.
+* port 3-7 are connected to CPU0-4.

-* port8-12 are connected to Storage servers.
+* port 8-12 are connected to Storage servers.

-* port13 is reserverd.
+* port 13 is reserverd.

-* port14-16 are connected to Storage servers (Storage internal network).
+* port 14-16 are connected to Storage servers (Storage internal network).

+port 1-13 are put in one vlan (untagged) while port 14-16 are put in another vlan (untagged).